 Metadata tied to resource’s life-cycles are archived to provide an audit trail for invoices.

 Transactions metadata are kept for 5 years by our payment operator according local regulations.

-There is no limit and API calls are free of charge.
+There is no limit, and API calls are free of charge.

 The next best place to get information is to tap into the knowledge of our community.
 Can’t find an answer?
 Just place a question there under appropriate and descriptive tags.
-Or use the generic
+Alternatively, use the generic

 question tag if the subject is too broad.